 2016 was a fun year of traveling the Southwest, California, Nevada and Oregon.
 There were trips planned to other places that didn’t work out.
 When you live nomadically in an RV, you know there will be time to get to places eventually, so you don’t sweat it.
 2016 was the first full year living in our RV without a sticks and brick home.
 I wrote about about the first three months here.

 In January my husband and I met up with photographer Anne McKinnell and her husband Ray along with other new RV friends at a BLM site off Ogilby Road in California, near the Arizona border.
 Anne and I took a run out to the North Algodones Dunes Wilderness to catch the sunset.
 You can read more about some of my travels and photographing the southwest here.

 A trip to the White Sands National Monument in New Mexico was at the top of my bucket list so my husband and I made our way there hitting it right at spring break!
 You can read more about my experience here.

 Lower Antelope Canyon ~ Page, Arizona

 Another place that has been on my bucket list for awhile was Lower Antelope Canyon in Page, Arizona.
 I paid for two different photography tours.
 Read my blog post, Tips for Photographing Lower Antelope Canyon.
 I really enjoyed my tours and came back with several keepers.
 Below are a couple of my favorite.

 McArthur–Burney Falls Memorial State Park, California

 On our way back to Oregon for the summer we traveled along California’s Highway 395.
-You can read about our stops on our travel blog that my husband and I maintain called, RVplus2.

 I loved visiting Burney Falls even though the weather wasn’t cooperating.
 Despite poor light, I was able to get a couple of creative photos I really liked.